What Is Asbestos Exposure?

 Asbestos cement walls in USO building.

-Military personnel were exposed to asbestos throughout the 20th century.
+Military personnel faced asbestos exposure during the 20th century.
 All branches of the U.S. armed forces used it for fireproofing to keep them safe.
-However, legacy asbestos products still pose a threat today, and veterans are at risk of exposure abroad.
+Old asbestos products are still a risk today.
+Veterans are also at risk of exposure abroad.

 Buildings on military bases often used asbestos.
 Some still pose risks today.
 Service members with asbestos-related diseases can get VA help for benefits and health care.